Posted on July 13, 2026

 Quote of the week…

-Inspirational artist of the week: Maria Likarz-Strauss
+Inspiration of the week: Fragonard

 We LOVE research and learning as a way to get inspired and boost ideas and creativity!!
 So, Kenzie and I are going to be sharing the inspiration that we collect here in our second newsletter…. once a week!!!